Animal Sciences Related Clubs & Organizations

 All students interested in wildlife management and research are encouraged to get involved with this great organization!

 The Zoological Society provides students the opportunity for hands on exotic animal experience and interaction.
-Every two weeks we bring in a speaker who has had exotic animal experience.
-We also try to help students make contacts within the exotic animal industry through career fairs, zoo trips and tours, and volunteering at rescue and rehabilitation facilities.
+Every two weeks the organization brings in a speaker who has had exotic animal experience.
+The organization also tries to help students make contacts within the exotic animal industry through career fairs, zoo trips and tours and volunteering at rescue and rehabilitation facilities.
 The overall goal of the organization is to allow students to understand the diversity of jobs in the zoo and wildlife field while they are still in school.

 Advisor - Jarred Brooke - jmbrooke@purdue.edu